J. Jonah Jameson (2002 film series character): Hiring Eddie Brock

 One year later, now taking heart medication for stress, Jameson orders Parker and new hire Eddie Brock to obtain a photograph of Spider-Man proving his true criminal nature in exchange for earning a secure staff job in place of their usual freelance work, which Brock seemingly obtains.
 After Parker exposes Brock as having doctored his photo from one of Parker's own, Jameson immediately fires him and has the newspaper print their first retraction in 20 years.
-During a subsequent fight between the symbiote Venom and the Sandman against Spider-Man and the New Goblin, Jameson, unable to locate Parker, reluctantly buys a camera from a little girl in the surrounding crowd for one hundred dollars.
+During a subsequent fight between the symbiote Venom and the Sandman against Spider-Man and the New Goblin, Jameson, unable to locate Parker, reluctantly buys a camera from a little girl in the surrounding crowd for $100.
 After Jameson attempts to take a photograph of the battle, he finds that the camera contains no film, which the smiling little girl says will cost "extra", infuriating Jameson.

-Marvel Cinematic Universe

-Exposing Spider-Man's identity

-Jameson works as the host of the sensationalist news website TheDailyBugle.net.
-In 2024, Jameson is provided a doctored video exposing Spider-Man's identity as Peter Parker by William Ginter Riva, a former working associate of Mysterio, prompting him to broadcast it to the entire world.
-He frames Parker for the attack in London, claiming Mysterio as a hero, and Spider-Man as a murderer.
-After doing so, he wages a media misinformation war against Parker.

-Defaming Spider-Man

-After exposing Parker's identity publicly, he focuses on proving further that Spider-Man is a menace.
-He hires Betty Brant as an intern to manage the company's TikTok account, and would correct her if she spoke too highly of Spider-Man.
-He also reports on Parker's first day of school.

-Months later, The Daily Bugle crew set up an interview with Jameson and electrical worker Nelson Burke, who witnessed Spider-Man's fight with Electro and tells his accurate account of events.
-Jameson discredits Burke and ends the interview, before going to the building of the apartment where Parker is hiding, witnessing his fight against the Green Goblin.
-He then broadcasts a live stream from the site, reporting the death of May Parker and attacking Parker for the chaos he brought, all while Parker watches him in Times Square.

-Hours later, Parker contacts Jameson so he could lure the multiversal villains to the Statue of Liberty to cure them and send them back to their respective universes.
-Afterwards, Jameson's memory of Parker is erased but continues his war against Spider-Man a few weeks later.